News

 For most purposes, ozone production would be a detrimental side effect of lamp operation.
 To prevent this, most germicidal lamps are treated to absorb the 185 nm mercury emission line (which is the longest wavelength of mercury light which will ionize oxygen).

-ozone production is precisely the point.
+In some cases (such as water sanitization), ozone production is precisely the point.
 This requires specialized lamps which do not have the surface treatment.

 Safety Concerns

-sunburn and (over time) skin cancer, this light can produce extremely painful inflammation of the cornea of the eye, which may lead to temporary or permanent vision impairment.
+Short-wave UV light is harmful to humans.
+In addition to causing sunburn and (over time) skin cancer, this light can produce extremely painful inflammation of the cornea of the eye, which may lead to temporary or permanent vision impairment.
 For this reason, the light produced by a germicidal lamp must be carefully shielded against direct viewing, with consideration of reflections and dispersed light.
 A February 2017 risk analysis of UVC lights concluded that ultraviolet light from these lamps can cause skin and eye problems.